w3c/trace-context/trace_parent/HTTP_HEADER_FORMAT.md

-# Trace Context HTTP Header Format
+# Trace Parent HTTP Header Format

 A trace context header is used to pass trace context information across systems for a HTTP request.
 Our goal is to share this with the community so that various tracing and diagnostics